selkins13-Training-Ground/branch-protections-and-settings/README.md

 - Restrict who can dismiss pull request reviews to organization and repository admins
 - Restrict who can push to matching branches to organization and repository admins

+When a new repository is created and the settings and protection rules have been put in place, it will create an issue in the Probot host repository.

 Probot applications must be hosted outside of GitHub.
 You will need the following pre-requisites:

 - NPM on your local machine for building and testing the app